Rsw7vc-MU/INFOTC-1600-Final-Project/InstructionsPage1.md

   ![AddingDisplayName](DisplayName.PNG)

   * Next you will see a window pop up for the _Setting for Display Capture_, and then you will select your display that you need for recording.
+And hit **Done** when you're finished

   ![DisplaySettings/Selection](DisplaySettings.PNG)

+### 3. Now you have a source to record with Streamlabs OBS!

+More information about this section to know is that with these other sections is the display and how to use and error fixing can be found [here!](https://streamlabs.com/content-hub/support/support-streamlabs-obs).
+Any other info need can be found there as well about setting up other feature within the software that you could use in presentations or live streams!